 As stated by Intestopedia.com “It is difficult to pinpoint a specific numeric value of a good P/B ratio.”

-Also keep in mind the P/B ratio is 4 numbers and 2 calculations.
-When you keep reading, you’ll learn how Tykr compares.
+Also keep in mind the P/B ratio is 4 data points and 2 calculations.
+If you read why the P/E ratio is misleading, you can see that Tykr uses over 50 data points.